dmilestone/pandas-challenge/README.md

 # Pandas Challenge - Heroes of Pymoli
-You've been assigned the task of analyzing  data for the fantasy game Heroes of Pymoli.
-Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
+Heroes of Pymoli is a fantasy game that, like many others in its genre, is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
+The goal of the project was to clean and organize the data using Pandas to answer some specific questions about gamer buying patterns and demographics that can help drive strategic decisions in other areas of the business like marketing.

 ## Questions
 1. Player Count - What is the total player count?
 How many are male vs. female?